 It’s not that this isn’t important but its that this feature is marketed to newbies and non-coders who think “great customer support” means the company will tell you how to do everything with your theme.
 I think a theme company should spend their time actively developing the theme to make bug fixes, increase compatibility with plugins, and finally…add features if necessary.
 What I don’t like to see is a theme company that spends more time on sales and customer support, that tells me active development will be slow.
 And that if there’s any development, it will be to make new themes to have new customers.

 Anyway, what WordPress themes do I recommend?
-(Simply these 3)
+(These are my top 2)

 - Genesis Framework and child themes (from StudioPress) – best coding and performance, highly polished designs, most popular among developers, active development with great support and user forums.